 These kinds of arguments have been made by Liberals for over 50 years and while The Politically Incorrect Australian is not a Liberal, he is using the same arguments.
 I mostly heard them in regards to decriminalizing homosexuality.
 That two consenting adults should be allowed to do as they liked in the privacy of their own home.
 That idea seemed reasonable to most people, myself included, and now we have public nudity and simulated sex acts at the Gay and Lesbian Mardi Gras every year.

 If homosexuality was illegal then that simply could not take place.
 Homosexuality is important here as it is where most of his argument comes from.
 The ideas that were used to justify homosexuality also led to adultery and fornication being legalized.

 Adultery, fornication (sex outside of marriage) and homosexuality were all illegal in most of the world 50 years ago.
 Not everywhere but in most places, including most places in the West.
 Yes in 1970 these things were illegal in most countries.
 We do not have to go back to the Puritans or to the 1600’s.

-The Vice Squad was the section of the Police who’s job it was to enforce such laws.
-You might find that your local police still has a Vice Squad, although in some places it’s name has changed.
+The Vice Squad was the section of the Police whose job it was to enforce such laws.
+You might find that your local police still has a Vice Squad, although in some places its name has changed.
 They enforced laws in regards to sex, including prostitution, they also enforced gambling and sometimes drug and alcohol laws.
 These things were vices, hence the name.

 Liberalism and the Counter-Culture of the 1960’s came to view these crimes as ‘victimless’.
 A problem of morality and that the law should not be about morals, but that it should instead be about stopping people from hurting other people.
 That you should be free to do whatever you wanted as long as it did not interfere with another person’s freedom.